SoftUni-Internal/interactive-content/EN/02-Inheritance/01-Inheritance.md

 [slide hideTitle]
 # Class Hierarchies – Java Collection

-`Object` is a universal superclass that is defined to be the root of the entire class hierarchy in Java.
+`Object` is a universal **Superclass** that is defined to be the root of the entire class hierarchy in Java.

 This means that every class that we create is implicitly a child of the class `Object` without us specifying it.